ThaiBev: Chang

-ThaiBev brews Chang (or Chang Beer) (เบียร์ช้าง), a pale lager.
-"Chang" (ช้าง) is the Thai word for elephant, an animal of cultural and historical significance in Thailand.
+ThaiBev brews Chang (or Chang Beer) (เบียร์ช้าง biā Cháāng), a pale lager.
+"Chang" (ช้าง cháāng) is the Thai word for elephant, an animal of cultural and historical significance in Thailand.
 The logo depicts two elephants face-to-face.
 In 2006, the company launched Chang Light, 4.2% ABV and Chang Draught in bottles at 5% ABV.
 They were discontinued in 2015.

 In 2015, ThaiBev celebrated its 20th anniversary Chang Beer.
 For this occasion, ThaiBev consolidated all Chang brands in Chang Classic.
 ThaiBev stopped production of Chang Light, Chang Draught, and Chang Export.
 In addition, the new bottle was introduced in emerald green.
 Production of Chang Classic is shared between ThaiBev's three breweries.
 The recipe was changed to include rice, previously only used in the domestic 6.4% version.
 Its ABV in Thailand is 4.8% (Accurate as of August 2024).

 ThaiBev's flagship brand Chang Beer won a gold quality award three times in the beers, water, and soft drinks category at the World Quality Selections 2018, organized each year by Monde Selection.

 Archa

-In 2004, the company introduced Archa (อาชา 'horse') beer, at 5.4% ABV.
+In 2004, the company introduced Archa (อาชา ā-chā poetic term for 'horse') beer, at 5.4% ABV.
 Archa won a gold medal at the 2007 Australian International Beer Awards (AIBA).
 The ABV was lowered to 5% in 2014.
 The first market outside Thailand to distribute Archa Beer was Singapore, where it was successfully launched in 2012 by InterBev (Singapore) Ltd.